 9:19 And the media asked, "Amanda, the music business is tanking and you encourage piracy.
 How did you make all these people pay for music?"
 And the real answer is, I didn't make them.
 I asked them.
 And through the very act of asking people, I'd connected with them, and when you connect with them, people want to help you.
 It's kind of counterintuitive for a lot of artists.
 They don't want to ask for things.
 But it's not easy.
 It's not easy to ask.
 And a lot of artists have a problem with this.
 Asking makes you vulnerable.

-9:57 And I got a lot of criticism online after my Kickstarter went big for continuing my crazy crowdsourcing practices, specifically for asking musicians who are fans if they wanted to join us on stage for a few songs in exchange for love and tickets and beer, and this was a doctored image that went up of me on a website.
+9:57 And I got a lot of criticism online, after my Kickstarter went big, for continuing my crazy crowdsourcing practices, specifically for asking musicians who are fans if they wanted to join us on stage for a few songs in exchange for love and tickets and beer, and this was a doctored image that went up of me on a website.
 And this hurt in a really familiar way.
 And people saying, "You're not allowed anymore to ask for that kind of help," really reminded me of the people in their cars yelling, "Get a job."
 Because they weren't with us on the sidewalk, and they couldn't see the exchange that was happening between me and my crowd, an exchange that was very fair to us but alien to them.

 10:49 So this is slightly not safe for work.
 This is my Kickstarter backer party in Berlin.
 At the end of the night, I stripped and let everyone draw on me.
 Now let me tell you, if you want to experience the visceral feeling of trusting strangers —

-11:24 For most of human history, musicians, artists, they've been part of the community, connectors and openers, not untouchable stars.
+11:24 For most of human history, musicians, artists, they've been part of the community.
+Connectors and openers, not untouchable stars.
 Celebrity is about a lot of people loving you from a distance, but the Internet and the content that we're freely able to share on it are taking us back.
 It's about a few people loving you up close and about those people being enough.
 So a lot of people are confused by the idea of no hard sticker price.
 They see it as an unpredictable risk, but the things I've done, the Kickstarter, the street, the doorbell, I don't see these things as risk.
 I see them as trust.
 Now, the online tools to make the exchange as easy and as instinctive as the street, they're getting there.
-But the perfect tools aren't going to help us if we can't face each other and give and receive fearlessly, but, more important, to ask without shame.
+But the perfect tools aren't going to help us if we can't face each other and give and receive fearlessly, but, more important — to ask without shame.

-12:32 My music career has been spent trying to encounter people on the Internet the way I could on the box, so blogging and tweeting not just about my tour dates and my new video but about our work and our art and our fears and our hangovers, our mistakes, and we see each other.
+12:32 My music career has been spent trying to encounter people on the Internet the way I could on the box.
+So blogging and tweeting not just about my tour dates and my new video but about our work and our art and our fears and our hangovers, our mistakes, and we see each other.
 And I think when we really see each other, we want to help each other.

-13:01 I think people have been obsessed with the wrong question, which is, "How do we make people pay for music?"
+13:02 I think people have been obsessed with the wrong question, which is, "How do we make people pay for music?"
 What if we started asking, "How do we let people pay for music?"

-13:16 Thank you.
+13:17 Thank you.